Manage Server Configurations

 • JFrog CLI installed (installation guide)

-• JFrog Platform URL and access token
+• A JFrog Platform URL (for example, https://mycompany.jfrog.io)

 Step 1: Add a Server